 Crafting a cold call pitch is a tricky skill few sales development teams know how to master.
 While cold calling can be a challenging lead generation strategy for many B2B companies, it remains an effective and direct way to generate new business opportunities.

 There is no one proper way to be successful at cold calling.
 However, you’re one step closer to developing a sustainable appointment setting program if you have an effective cold calling script.
 Before calling a prospective business, it’s crucial to plan what to say and when to say it.
-Writing a sales script before calling prospects gives sales development representatives (SDRs) the ability to have productive conversations with decision-makers.
+Writing a sales script before calling prospects gives business development representatives (BDRs) and sales development representatives (SDRs) the ability to have productive conversations with decision-makers.

-To start writing a good cold call script for your outbound lead generation efforts, your SDR teams should:
+To start writing a good cold call script for your outbound lead generation efforts, your BDR and SDR teams should: